 Next door, Puglisi has opened Mirabelle – a bakery that supplies Bæst with the pizza doughs.
 Mirabelle is also a great breakfast and lunch spot.
 Don’t miss out on the amazing thousand-layers croissants, or the traditional Rome-style squared pizza you can purchase by the slice.
 Arve and I started our evening with a pre-dinner drink at Mirabelle this day.

-Bæst is the kind of place which made me feel at home as soon as I entered.
-Maybe because they had the same lamps hanging from the ceiling as I have in my living room, but more likely because of the people here.
+Bæst is the kind of place that makes me feel at home as soon as I enter.
+Maybe because they have the same lamps hanging from the ceiling as I have in my living room, but more likely because of the people working there.
 The waiters are friendly and informal, but at the same time professional and efficient.
 This combination is quite rare.
 Arve ordered the house signature spritz, and I followed his lead.
-After all, he had been here at least a dozen times the last few months judging from his Instagram.
-Always do like the locals!
-We looked at the menu and quickly decided on the BÆST selection of charcuterie.
-DKK 195 is so ridiculously cheap for the amount of food you get on the table.
+We looked at the menu and quickly decided on the BÆST selection of charcuterie (DKK 195 is so ridiculously cheap for the amount of food you get).

-Next up we tried the freshly made mozzarella and stracciatella.
-The latter being the softest and tastiest part of the burrata cheese.
-Topped with shavings of truffle made this a heavenly dish!
+Next up, we tried the freshly made mozzarella and stracciatella.
+Stracciatella is the creamiest and tastiest part of the burrata cheese.
+Topped with shavings of truffle, it was a heavenly dish!
 By the time the pizza arrived there was almost no room for more food.
-At least I didn’t think so until I had a bite of the thin, crunchy, slightly burnt pizza pie with fresh cheese, mushrooms and crispy pork fat on top.
+At least I didn’t think so until I had a bite of the thin, crunchy, leopard-spotted pizza topped with fresh cheese, mushrooms, and crispy pork fat on top.
 Bæst is a perfect choice for an evening of great food in company with awesome people, in the best city for food adventures at the moment – Copenhagen!